$30,000 Betting System Challenge

 The challenge is now only available to those selling purported "winning" systems.
 I made it available to the general public as well for over ten years, but I finally ended that, for sooo many reasons.
 Here's why.

 - The whole point of the challenge is to prove that what system-sellers are pushing is junk.
-Disproving some random guy's worthless idea is a far less compelling idea.
+Disproving some random guy's worthless idea is a far less interesting to me.

 - I don't want to punish the ignorant.
 System-sellers deserve to be publicly debunked and to lose some of their ill-gotten gains, because they're trying to deceive the public.
 (They're generally not believers in their own systems; they know they're selling bunk.)
 By contrast, someone who thinks he's figured out a winning betting system is merely mistaken, not evil, and I have no desire to prey upon someone's ignorance.